patmoore/grandperspective/docs/README.txt

 - PowerPC processor

-  Unfortunately, GrandPerspective does not yet run on Intel Macs.
-  Although this would require only minimal (or no) changes to the code, I currently don't have the software to build Universal Binaries, nor (access to) the hardware to actually test it.
-  Volunteers with an Intel Mac who don't mind being a beta-tester, please step forward. :-)
+  This executable is still built for Macs with a PowerPC processor.
+  The source code has already been modified so that it should compile and run properly on Intel processors as well (thanks to Craig Hughes for his help with this).
+However, I do not (yet) have the software to build Universal Binaries, nor easy access to an Intel Mac to actually test it.
+This makes releasing an "official" Universal Binary a bit cumbersome, but expect one soon anyway.

 - Mac OS X, 10.2 or higher